 •Swelling is common after surgery.
 To reduce swelling, elevation is very helpful.
 Elevate the foot above the heart level ("toes above nose") for 30 minutes every 2 hours for the first 24-48 hours after surgery.
 Moving your ankles up and down on a regular basis helps circulate blood from your legs to help reduce swelling.
 TED compression socks may be provided.
-These should be worn under the brace until swelling improves.
+These should be worn for 1 week or until you are moving around well.
 Excessive pain and swelling should be reported to your surgeon.